exasol/transformers-extension/doc/user_guide/invoke_models.md

 * `context_text`: The context text, associated with the question
 * `top_k`: The number of answers to return.
    * Note that, `k` number of answers are not guaranteed.
-   * If there are not enough options in the context, it might return less than `top_k` answers, see the [top_k parameter of QuestionAnswering](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.QuestionAnsweringPipeline.__call__).
+   * If there are not enough options in the context, it might return less than `top_k` answers, see the [top_k parameter of the QuestionAnswering Pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.QuestionAnsweringPipeline.__call__).

 Additional output columns
 * _ANSWER_: the predicted answer for the input question